Promotion of Women's Participation and Advancement

 Our group's activities to promote women's participation and advancement in the workplace started in earnest with the launch of the Women Empowerment Promotion Group in 2015.

 In April 2023, the department name was changed to Diversity & Inclusion Group.
-In addition to the existing women empowerment promotion, we have broadened the scope to include human rights issues and employment of people with disabilities, and we have started to address the foreign employees and LGBTQs.
+In addition to the existing women empowerment promotion, we have broadened the scope to include human rights issues and employment of people with disabilities, and we are addressing the foreign employees and LGBTQ+.

 Achieving innovation and growing the company sustainably require that we remain a company that is able to acquire and utilize the skills and knowledge of diverse human resources.
 For participation and advancement by women, it is important that every woman is aware of her own capabilities and works where she can demonstrate those capabilities.
 For superiors, the maturity to provide opportunities and responsibilities fairly and without gender discrimination is vital.